xisentian/draft-mls-combiner/draft-mls-combiner.md

 3. One or more mechanisms which reduce the bandwidth or storage requirements, or improve performance when using post-quantum algorithms (for example by updating post-quantum keys less frequently than classical keys, or by sharing portions of post-quantum keys across a large number of clients or groups.)

-This document addresses the third of theses work items.
-[Expand more]
+This document addresses the third topic of theses work items.

 # About This Document